 Yet another very complex kind of code involves a great deal of time on both ends.
 In this format, each party must own the identical set of books, same edition.
 Each book is assigned a letter or number as a master source code.
 Once the message is written, the creator selects a source book, and refers to certain pages, paragraphs and letters within the given book.

 For example, let us say that a given book has been given a source master code of "A-1:" and with that, the recipient knows which book to use.
 He then sees: "17: 4: 25."
 That tells him the first letter of the message is to be found on page 17, 4th paragraph, 25th letter into the paragraph.

 For "simplicity" (the term being relative) the coder would stick to a single source book, and the "A-1" designator would not appear for subsequent letters.
 Anyone trying to break the code would need not only the master list of source books, but also be sure they owned the exact same edition, or placements could be off.

 In an even "easier" version of this, the final number would refer to the entire word located in the referenced source, page and paragraph, rather than just one of the letters.

 Back when my kids were in Girl Scouts, there was a merit badge for introduction to computer science.
 Of course, this was well before the era of Face Book or any other 'social media' platform.
 Computers were used for work, not play.
 This badge task explained binary code to only 5 places.
 That accounted for enough numbers to represent our entire 26-character alphabet.
-It works like this ( Mind you well: the code that follows is not real computer code by any stretch.
-It is a mere introduction to the basic concept):
+It works like this:

 - zeros function as place-holders, just as in traditional numbering systems